 Major frustrations for anal cancer patients include not having access to quality and relevant support services and feeling isolated due to the difficult stigma associated with the disease.
 Consequently, many anal cancer patients face obstacles connecting to other people with similar diagnoses and treatments.
 Here are some resources to help tackle these problems.
 If there is something that you have found useful, but is not listed below, please share it with us.

-Peer to Peer Support Program We are excited to announce the launch of our Peer to Peer Support Program.
-The Peer to Peer Support Program is a free service provided by the HPV and Anal Cancer Foundation that matches thrivers (our word for survivors) with volunteer thrivers and caregivers with volunteer caregivers.
+The Peer to Peer Support Program is a free service provided by the Anal Cancer Foundation that matches thrivers (our word for survivors) with volunteer thrivers and caregivers with volunteer caregivers.
 To register for the program, click here.